porscheinformatik/sonarqube-licensecheck/README.md

 ## Execution

+### Maven
 When a project is analyzed using the `mvn sonar:sonar` in command line the extension is started automatically.

+### Gradle
+When a project is analyzed using the official gradle sonarqube plugin via `gradlew sonarqube` extension is started automatically.

 ## Configuration